MokoSan/XavierInitializationExperiments/README.md

 * `--five_layer`: Flag to use a five layer model.
 If not called, four layer model is used.
 * `--dataset`: Dataset to train network on. mnist, cifar10, shapeset can be used.
 Default is mnist.
 * `--lr`: Learning rate for model.
 Default 1e-3.
 * `--num_gpus`: Number of GPUs.
 Greater than 1 will run in parallel mode.
 1 will use GPU.
-0 will automatically place on GPU/CPU, currently working on CPU only method for 0.
+0 will use CPU. **currently working on CPU only method for 0**.
 Default is 0.